By dojoarcade, 27-Feb-2013 12:37:00

 So we went back to the drawing board and decided that we wanted something much less intrusive that could give the needed information at a quick glance.
 We needed something that could sit in one of the corners of the screen, look pretty, not be too distracting, fit in with the rest of the game and clearly differentiate between soul data and health data.
 So not much then!

 Back when we first started the game we found some images of ancient Greek Hieroglyphs which we wanted to include in the game where it was applicable.
 One of the hieroglyphs was for ‘Man’ and looked sort of like a stick figure man.
 So I took this image and tried out a few designs of the HUD that included the ‘Man’ image to show the number of souls.
 To me this had mixed effects.
 On the one hand I liked that it showed how many lives or souls you had using an image but on the other hand I didn’t feel like it gave the information in a clear and readable way.
 However I did like the use of the little guy to represent souls.
 After playing around with a few other ideas of what could represent souls we decided that a number is the clearest way to show to the player how many souls they have but we also needed an image to tell the player that the number is your souls.
 We did this in two ways.
 We kept the little ‘Man’ in next to the number to show that it means souls and we included Odysseus’ heart piece behind the number.
 Inside the heart piece will be the blue soul energy of Odysseus which will be used as a meter that will go up and down depending on how many souls you have used.
+These methods are widely used in other barbie dress up games at flash games sites or at top sport games.

 The health in contrast was much simpler.
 It was really a choice between a heart and a first aid ‘Plus’ symbol to represent the health.
 I went with the ‘Plus’ as it fit in with the Sci-fi-esque design of the HUD.